DEVELOPMENT PROGRAM For emerging wRITERS

 “I’m a non binary playwright and wannabe clown with a passion for accessible theatre for young audiences.
 I am an avid tea-maker, occasional tea-finisher currently back at uni for an Honours year in queering theatre for young people and creating queer futures.”

 “Using both theatre and installation art, my writing aims to dissect gender politics and analyse the way we interact with the natural environment.
 My work is whimsical, poetic and bizarre, but I try to keep it firmly grounded in contemporary issues.”

 “I’d describe my writing as poetic trash.
 I love using big glorious words and rambling romantic phrasing to talk about things that are trashy and not exactly ‘cool’, things that are often viewed as ‘basic’.
 This is why I love musicals.”

 “I am highly influenced by music and my writing merges theatre with story-based composition utilising live contemporary music to underscore the text which is delivered by the main protagonist via slam poetry, rap, melody and scripted dialogue.”

-This project is supported by the Copyright Agency’s Cultural Fund.
+This project is supported by the Victorian Women’s Trust and the Copyright Agency’s Cultural Fund.